OpenSprites/OpenSprites-Origin/Site/assets/js/readme.md

 </script>
 ```

+### On pages ###
+ - The user page (user/index.php)

 ## SortableAssetList(target) ##
 Like an asset list, except it also adds buttons to sort the data.
-Makes JSON requests by itself, no need to call updateJson
+Makes JSON requests by itself, no need to call updateJson.
+Uses AssetList internally.
 ### Constructor ###
  - target:jQuery: The HTML element to put the sortable asset list in